Citrix SD-WAN Cloud Direct overview

 Cloud Direct branch tunnels terminate into redundant Cloud Direct PoPs.
 These PoPs are purpose-built for reliability, performance, and optimal connectivity.
 Each PoP consists of scalable, fully redundant servers connected to carrier-grade switches and routers.
 They are connected to multiple upstream transit circuits and interconnected via a diverse and dedicated private high-speed backbone.

 Each Cloud Direct PoP is strategically located at key internet exchange points.
-There Cloud Direct PoPs collectively peer with over 150 cloud, content, and carrier networks.
+There Cloud Direct PoPs each peer with over 150 cloud, content, and carrier networks.
 Therefore, the proximity of a customer’s branch to a Cloud Direct PoP is less important than the location of SaaS to a Cloud Direct PoP.
 SaaS traffic, destined to sites via Cloud Direct PoPs, benefits from traversing a private high-speed backbone that connects them together.

 - Branch Office Optimization